sunghea/credit-risk-classification/README.md

 ### Overview of the Challenge(credit-risk-classification)

-The objective of this Challenge is to develop a machine learning model that can accurately predict the creditworthiness of borrowers based on historical lending data.
+The objective of this challenge is to develop a machine learning model capable of accurately predicting the creditworthiness of borrowers using historical lending data.
+Additionally, the task involves creating an appropriate analysis report based on the developed model's performance.

 ### Splitting the Data into Training and Testing Sets